dell/csm-docs/content/v3/replication/deployment/powermax.md

   METRO, driver does not need `RemoteStorageClassName` and `RemoteClusterID` as it supports METRO with single cluster configuration.
 * `replication.storage.dell.com/Bias` when the RdfMode is set to METRO, this parameter is required to indicate driver to use Bias or Witness.
   If set to true, the driver will configure METRO with Bias, if set to false, the driver will configure METRO with Witness.
 * `replication.storage.dell.com/RdfGroup` is the local SRDF group number, as configured.
+It is optional for using Auto SRDF group by driver.
 * `replication.storage.dell.com/RemoteRDFGroup` is the remote SRDF group number, as configured.
+It is optional for using Auto SRDF group by driver.

 Let's follow up that with an example, let's assume we have two Kubernetes clusters and two PowerMax storage arrays: